billythemusical/recode-fa23/modules/09-pwa/debuggin-on-mobile.md

 1. Make sure your mobile device and computer are on the same wifi network.
 2. Find the IP address of your computer (in MacOS, it's in System Preferences > Network)
 3. Launch Live Server in VS Code or run nodemon in the folder you want to serve.
-4. Visit the IP address of your computer in your mobile device's web browser, typically http://192.168.1.XXX and the port.
-You'll also likely be working on a locally-hosted version of your project, so you'll need to track down your local IP address and visit that on your mobile device's browser for development.
-Typically that's `http://192.168.1.XXX:<port>` where `<port>along with the port.
+4. Visit the IP address of your computer in your mobile device's web browser, typically `http://192.168.1.XXX:<port>` where `<port>` is the port number your site is being served on.

 Here's a demo [video](https://urldefense.proofpoint.com/v2/url?u=https-3A__nyu.zoom.us_rec_share_Avkvx4bvoqbDsULNUo9rknc7Ne06YM-5FHdtnuWZi8EJALTA0aZ2-2DXkjVXx949Vd5b.aaXYqLEXa6CTpDey-3Fpwd-3DnqOyLWTQKPo0LZHWaFjfHk8EhpJ-2DA3NK&d=DwMFAw&c=slrrB7dE8n7gBJbeO0g-IQ&r=wTFzgo36J-q7d-kMhnr2bg&m=37JwvsPN_g0SiYCZFqtfVCWgvvZBSkkozYEZgpp0bKIwYL6mGn9wBr4lPe9RS8LQ&s=kjmiyb7mepqW3oPObL72nQ_TCu5T4s5j91yfV4Jk_XA&e=) of the setup process in action.